 How soon can I have sex after my vasectomy?

 To collect a semen sample, you’ll masturbate into a cup or use a special condom when you have sex.
-Until your doctor says there’s no sperm in your semen, you should use condoms or another form of birth control during vaginal sex.
+Until your doctor says there’s no sperm in your semen, use condoms or another form of birth control during vaginal sex.